Eschatologue/CM_wiki/docs/character-creation/index.md

 ### Starting Level

-For this campaign, you will start at 3rd-level.
+For this campaign, you will start at Level 3

-When making your character, make one normally starting the 1st-level, and then treat it as you levelled up twice to 3rd-level.
+When making your character, make one normally starting at Level 1, and then treat it as you levelled up twice to Level 3.
 Some class feature grants additional benefits or even subclass choice at 3rd-level, so keep that in mind